david-beauchesne/FoodWeb-MultiStressors/fwms.md

 KC: don't think you should use the same names I used * for te second set which is not the best idea I came up with recently :)

 DB: 1.
 What would be a good idea then?
-Plus, we have discussed this but we did not decide on anything: should the topological sensitivities and amplification score really be presented?
+(KC: des syboles plus fancy haha ) Plus, we have discussed this but we did not decide on anything: should the topological sensitivities and amplification score really be presented?
 If so, I should show the biplot of the realised vs topological scores to show that scores change as a function of realised pathways